 - Mud and dirt tracking in when they enter the house – Drink and food spills

-Considering these conditions, 3 tile flooring options stand out- Natural Stone, Porcelain and Ceramic.
+When you consider that, three tile flooring options stand out Natural Stone, Porcelain, and Ceramic.
 They are the best kid-friendly tile options you can get to protect both your kids and your flooring from falling into disrepair.

 Porcelain and Ceramic Tiles

-Porcelain tiles are made to be extremely durable and tough, something that you’ll need when dealing with children up and about.
+Porcelain tiles are made to be highly durable and rugged, something that you’ll need when dealing with children up and about.
 They can be installed in high-traffic areas such as the kitchen or the living room.
-Porcelain will resist most spills and daily scratches; its hard surface will serve you and your family for a very long time
+Porcelain will resist most spills and daily scratches; its hard surface will serve you and your family for a very long time.

-Stone is known for resisting most spills, and can last as long as you’d like.
-Try out granite material and you can expect your flooring to last quite a long time Natural stone can fit in aesthetically to any part of the house, and the wide variety of different types and finish ensure you won’t be lacking in the appropriate selection process.
-Some of the softer ones like slate and travertine may require more maintenance, and therefore aren’t a good choice for those who lead a busy lifestyle.
+Stone tile is known for resisting most spills and can last as long as you’d like.
+Try out granite material, and you can expect your flooring to last quite a long time.
+Natural stone can fit in aesthetically to any part of the house, and the wide variety of different types and finishes, ensuring you won’t be lacking in the appropriate selection process.
+Some softer ones like slate and travertine may require more maintenance and therefore aren’t a good choice for those who lead a busy lifestyle.

 Carpeting presents a double-edged sword for families who have active children.
 It may be a cost-effective flooring option, but it attracts dirt and mud easily.
-Hardwood easily gets scratched within a normal day of activity.
-Tile is the best choice because it’s versatile, resistant to stain and durable.
-It’s perfect for parents who want to their flooring to look well despite having children running around all day.
+Hardwood easily gets scratched within a typical day of activity.
+Tile is the best choice because it’s versatile, resistant to stain, and durable.
+It’s perfect for parents who want their flooring to look well despite having children running around all day.